 Assistive devices are tools that help you hold objects, open and close doors, transfer weight while shifting positions, or walk.
-They assist you by making certain daily activities easier to do if you have any degree of physical disability related to multiple sclerosis (MS).
+They assist you by making certain daily activities easier to do.

 Assistive devices can help you with daily activities such as bathing, grooming, dressing, walking or otherwise being mobile, writing, or eating.
 These devices can be simple, such as special hooks to help you button a shirt, or elaborate, such as an electric wheelchair or a computer that can be controlled by a mouth switch if you are unable to use your limbs.